AartiDashore/AWSHadoopStreamingForLogEntries/README.txt

 Make sure you have:

 - Hadoop installed and running.
 - The `hadoop-streaming.jar` file available (typically located at `/usr/lib/hadoop-mapreduce/hadoop-streaming.jar`).
-To find your jar file, execute `$ find / -name "hadoop-streaming*.jar" 2>/dev/null` and use the path having '.jar' extension.
 - Python 3 installed.
 - The log file `Hadoop_2k.log` available in your working directory.

-How to Run:
+How to Run

 1. I have created a directory in hadoop named hw2 as: